 It should be noted that in traditional cell-culture methods, such as well plates, the cells are exposed to a static culture media only.
 It causes the concentration of the substrates to decrease over time and potentially affect the metabolism.
 Also, when the cells metabolize the contents, the metabolites accumulate in the surrounding causing a build-up of the metabolites until the media is refreshed.
 This is not similar to the natural body conditions where body there is a continuous flow of body fluids that can wash off the metabolites.
 Microfluidic devices, in contrast, provide a continuous flow of the media and growth factors to the cells allowing new substrates to be delivered to the cells.
 This helps in maintaining the metabolism rate within the cell culture during the tests.
 Although this allows a more realistic environment to be made for the cells, it requires careful calculations of the flow rates and mass transport rates.
 Flow rates, concentrations, volume ratio, and the contact area can affect the metabolism rate and should be taken into account.

-As mentioned earlier, the microfluidic technology offers a dynamic environment for cell culture.
+As mentioned earlier, the liver-on-a-chip offers a dynamic environment for cell culture.
 This dynamic environment calls for real-time analysis of the metabolism rather than conventional end-point examination.
 The modularity of the microfluidic chips enables electrodes and monitoring systems to be employed in the cell culture.
 Therefore, the analysis is not limited to the end-point analysis and the effect of various elements on metabolism can be monitored in real-time.
 Electrochemical sensors are common in this regard.
 The majority of the sensors used to measure the metabolism have been employed for adherent cells.
 Very few systems have been reported for non-adherent cells.
 These electrochemical sensors can be used for measuring the following parameters:

 – Oxygen (Indicative of respiration)